tfe2-modding/tfe2-modding.github.io/Data Files/Custom Scenario JSON.md

 	</details>

-- `goals` (array of goal objects) - EACH GOAL NEEDS DOCUMENTATION.
-WILL DO LATER.
+- `goals` (array of goal objects) - Goals are extremely complex, and this page is getting really long.
+Please visit the [story goals](StoryGoals.html) page for more information.

 Additionally, the following keys for scenarios are optional, but need more documentation on what they do: